stfc/PSyclone/doc/dynamo0p3.rst

 Matrix-Matrix
 #############

-A kernel that has only column-wise operators as arguments is identified as performing a matrix-matrix operation.
+A kernel that has just column-wise operators as arguments and zero or more read-only scalars is identified as performing a matrix-matrix operation.
 In this case:

-1) All arguments must be CMA operators.
+1) Arguments must be CMA operators and, optionally, one or more scalars.

-2) Exactly one of the arguments must be written to while the others must be read-only.
+2) Exactly one of the CMA arguments must be written to while all other arguments must be read-only.

 Metadata
 ++++++++